dzhu/banglejs-emu/README.rst

 demonstrates a basic config and some commented examples.

-As for the emulator itself, binaries are available at the `GitHub Actions for this repository`_ (at least for Linux and Windows, anyway; the macOS build isn't working), or you can build it yourself by cloning this repository and setting up a recent Rust_ toolchain.
+As for the emulator itself, binaries are available at the `GitHub Actions for this repository`_ (for Linux, macOS, and Windows), or you can build it yourself by cloning this repository and setting up a recent Rust_ toolchain.
 To start the emulator, run the first command below if you downloaded a binary or the second if you are building it yourself:

 .. code:: sh